Emmotes/ic_spoilers/docs/archive/nordom.md

     "id": 2521,
     "flavour_text": "",
     "description": {
-        "desc": "Nordom gains Core Competency stacks based on the total level of all of your modron cores.
+        "desc": "Nordom gains Core Competency stacks based on the total level of all of your Modron cores.
 The effect of Form Orderly Ranks is increased by $(nordom_core_competency_bonus)% for each Core Competency stack, stacking multiplicatively."
     },
     "effect_keys": [
         {